Greenhouse gas emissions

 Energy Greenhouse Gas Data

-This page includes the most recent data available to the Ministry of Economic Development.
+This page includes the most recent data available to the Ministry of Business, Innovation & Employment.
 For New Zealand's latest complete Greenhouse Gas Inventory submission, please refer to the Ministry for the Environment's website.

 For comprehensive annual data on all Energy Greenhouse Gas Emissions refer to the publication Energy Greenhouse Gas Emissions.